Updated: June 28, 2025

 Silver Spring, MD is located just north of Washington, DC, in Montgomery County, and is one of the closest suburbs on this list.
 In many ways, it feels like an extension of the city: dense development, walkable neighborhoods, and one of the best levels of public transit access outside of DC itself.
 Silver Spring is particularly appealing to commuters, young professionals, and those looking for a more urban lifestyle at a lower price than Washington, DC.

 The cost of housing in Silver Spring is higher than in the remote suburbs, but still lower than in DC or in areas like Bethesda or Arlington.
-Based on data for the end 2025:
+Based on data for 2026:

 Most of the housing stock consists of apartments, condos and townhomes near transport hubs, while single-family homes are available in the surrounding areas, but at a higher price.